-Prerequisites: POLS1100 or PSYC1100 or 6 credits of Introduction to Psychology or equivalent .
-Exclusions: Unavailable to students with credit for PSYC279, PSYC395, POLS279 or POLS395.
+POLS1100 or PSYC1100 or 6 credits of Introduction to Psychology or equivalent .

+Unavailable to students with credit for PSYC279, PSYC395, POLS279 or POLS395.

-This course brings together perspectives from law and public policy and from developmental psychology to study the rights of the child.
+Cross-listed with POLS 2117 No longer crosslisted with POLS as of 2013 This course brings together perspectives from law and public policy and from developmental psychology to study the rights of the child.
 Using the framework of the UN convention of the Rights of the Child, the course examine current Canadian policies and practices in areas such as child poverty, protection from abuse and neglect, child care, and protection from corporal punishment and violence against children.